saffog/bb-micro-frontend/README.md

 For further details about the structure inside each micro frontend component, review the [wiki](https://github.com/saffog/bb-micro-frontend/wiki/MF-Structure) related section.

+### Styling Strategies for Micro Frontends
+This project adopts a Mobile-First approach for styling using CSS and Tailwind for all micro frontends.
+The Mobile-First design philosophy prioritizes initial creation and styling for mobile devices, progressively enhancing the design for larger screens.
+This ensures a seamless and optimized user experience across various devices, from smartphones to desktop computers.

 ### To run this project locally

 1. Execute in powershell `start.cmd`